Join our Postgraduate Open Day - Sat 24 June

 International

-International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.
-More information on international scholarships
+Scholarships and bursaries may be available.
+Details of any departmental scholarships are indicated on our website whilst international students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.
+More information about international scholarships

 College and School opportunities are advertised on jobs.ac.uk and some supervisors use 'Find a PhD' which provides information about opportunities to conduct doctoral research.
 We also nominate our strongest applicants for studentships supported by the ESRC-funded Midlands Doctoral Training Partnership, of which we are one of the principal institutional partners.